YaredAbebe01/requirement-analysis/README.md

    Analyzing and prioritizing requirements allows project managers to allocate resources effectively, set realistic timelines, and focus on high-priority features.
 This results in more efficient project execution and higher-quality software.

 Additional benefits include improved communication between stakeholders and developers, better risk management, and a higher likelihood of delivering a successful project that meets user needs.
+## Key Activities in Requirement Analysis

+Requirement Analysis involves several key activities that help ensure software meets stakeholder needs.
+The five main activities are:

+- **Requirement Gathering**
+  Collecting initial information about the system from stakeholders, users, and other sources to understand the goals and constraints of the project.
+Techniques include interviews, surveys, and questionnaires.

+- **Requirement Elicitation**
+  Refining and elaborating the gathered requirements by engaging stakeholders through workshops, brainstorming sessions, prototyping, and observation.
+This activity helps uncover hidden or implicit requirements.

+- **Requirement Documentation**
+  Creating detailed and structured documentation of the requirements, such as Software Requirement Specifications (SRS), use cases, and user stories.
+Proper documentation ensures all stakeholders have a shared understanding of the project.

+- **Requirement Analysis and Modeling**
+  Examining and organizing requirements to identify relationships, dependencies, and priorities.
+Modeling techniques like UML diagrams, flowcharts, and data models help visualize the system and clarify complex requirements.

+- **Requirement Validation**
+  Reviewing and confirming the requirements with stakeholders to ensure they are complete, feasible, and accurately reflect the project goals.
+Validation reduces errors, minimizes rework, and ensures alignment with user expectations.